wp-plugins/contact-form-7/README.txt

 == Installation ==

-1. Upload whole `contact-form-7` directory to the `/wp-content/plugins/` directory
+1. Upload whole `contact-form-7` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress